YCCZhao/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.

+**The accuracy on the captured images is 100% while it was 95.5% on the testing set thus it seems the model is neither overfitting or underfitting.
+However the more new images are required to confirm this theory, especially harder to classified images are needed.**

 ### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 The top 5 softmax probabilities for each image along with the sign type of each probability.